Thomas F. Harney

-Born in Blair County, Pennsylvania, Sgt.
-Thomas Frank Harney, a teacher by profession and formerly of the 6th Missouri Infantry, was a Confederate explosives expert arrested by the Union Army in the final days of the US Civil War.
+Thomas F. Harney was a Confederate explosives expert, who was arrested by the Union Army in the final days of the US Civil War, seemingly en route to bomb the White House.
 While his initial capture was dismissed as immaterial, as he explained he was a simple engineer delivering ordnance to Mosby, postwar memoirs of Mosby's partisans noted Harney's capture was disastrous and it became clear that he'd been intended to carry out the bombing of the White House.

+Born in Blair County, Pennsylvania, Harney was a teacher by profession and formerly of the 6th Missouri Infantry.